Human Factors Training and Dirty Dozen Posters

 Gordon Dupont before Being Bitten by Human Factors

-Mr. Dupont’s life in aviation started when he flew for the missions as a pilot in 1961.
-By 1968 he made the decision to work in maintenance as an Aircraft Maintenance Engineer (AME).
+Mr. Dupont’s life in aviation started when he flew missions as a pilot in 1961.
+By 1968 he decided to work in maintenance as an Aircraft Maintenance Engineer (AME).
 By 1993, he had been with the Transportation Safety Board of Canada for more than 7 years as an accident investigator.